udacity/create-your-own-adventure/english/marshmallow.md

 Your adventure begins.
 You realize there are hundreds of paths for you to choose from.
 Which way should you go?
 Only you can decide.

+However, your decision will shape your future.

+If faced with hard decisions in life what should you do?
+Crumble under the pressure and systematically score each option to select the best one?
+Or not thinking at all, just taking a random road?

+Think about who you want to be.
+Hard decisions are your 'branches', even though they won't ever be merged into your 'master'.
+Hard decisions are hard because cannot be compared or scored agains each other.
+So your only option:

+Choose who you want to be, not what you want to do.

 Oh so many decisions - what will you do??

 In the end you will realize that it [doesn't really matter]